semasuka/blog/_posts/2019-07-21-numpy-crash-course.md

      [-1.12503957 -1.38798392  0.78566072]]

-We can generate integers and pass as parameters low, high, and the size of the array to generate.
+We can generate integers and pass as arguments low, high, and the size of the array to generate.

 ```python